habitus-eu/HabitusDOCS/docs/gis/index.md

 2. Installing GGIR package from GitHub repository.
 3. Installing hbGIS package from GitHub repository.

+!!! warning

+    When installing packages, you may be prompted to update to more recent versions.
+We recommend updating all the packages.

 ## Usage

 Before using the hbGIS package to process spatiotemporal behaviour patterns, two additional files must be prepared: a linkage and configuration files.